Sales tax increase measures winning

-Measure LC and Measure AV, the cities of Lancaster and Palmdale’s proposed three-quarter cent sales tax increase appeared headed to victory Tuesday night, according to preliminary election results posted by the Los Angeles County Registrar-Recorder/County Clerk’s office.
+Measure LC and Measure AV, the cities of Lancaster and Palmdale’s proposed three-quarter cent sales tax increase dropped a few percentage points after updated preliminary election results posted early Wednesday, but both measures were still over the threshold to pass, according to preliminary election results posted Wednesday afternoon by the Los Angeles County Registrar-Recorder/County Clerk’s office.

 Both measures need a majority of votes to pass.